-Illumina (NASDAQ: ILMN) and GRAIL, a healthcare company whose mission is focused on multi-cancer detection, announced they have entered into a definitive agreement under which Illumina will acquire GRAIL for a cash and stock consideration of $8 billion.
+Illumina (NASDAQ: ILMN) and GRAIL, a healthcare company whose mission is focused on multi-cancer detection, entered into a definitive agreement under which Illumina will acquire GRAIL for a cash and stock consideration of $8 billion.
 In addition, GRAIL shareholders will receive future payments representing a tiered single digit percentage of certain GRAIL-related revenues.

 Accelerates Adoption of NGS-Based Early Multi-Cancer Detection Test to Reach More Patients Faster

 Illumina plans to leverage its global scale, manufacturing and clinical capabilities to lead GRAIL’s commercialization efforts, realize the total addressable market potential and drive significant growth in the clinical value chain.

 Enhances Illumina’s Position in Clinical Genomics